-My Amazon SageMaker training job failed with an AccessDenied error, even though the AmazonSageMakerFullAccess policy is attached to the execution role.
+My Amazon SageMaker AI training job failed with an AccessDenied error, even though I attached the AmazonSageMakerFullAccess policy to the execution role.
+I want to troubleshoot this issue.

 Short description

-AccessDenied errors indicate that your AWS Identity and Access Management (IAM) policy doesn't allow one or more the following Amazon Simple Storage Service (Amazon S3) actions:
+An AccessDenied error might occur if your AWS Identity and Access Management (IAM) policy doesn't allow the following Amazon Simple Storage Service (Amazon S3) actions:

 Resolution